Skip to Content

 The bridge now touts about 16 counting machines.
 There are four counters just north of the bridge with the rest on paths immediately south of the bridge, including along the waterfront between Aquatic Park and the Welcome Center.
 Some of the sensors can differentiate between pedestrians and cyclists, while others simply count bodies passing through the optical sensor, according to Espinoza.

 The counter project is expected to be completed by the end of year.
 The data will be used by NPS to analyze visitor traffic and trends, as well as create projections for future maintenance and infrastructure improvements.
-(The NPS was not able to provide a budget for the counter program by press time.)
+The cost of the counters was approximately $50,000, according to the NPS.

 Luke Bornheimer, executive director of the public transit, pedestrian, and cyclist advocacy group Streets Forward, told Gazetteer that an updated, accurate count of users at the Golden Gate Bridge is not just long overdue, but important to understanding how alternatives to cars can be a bigger element of the bridge’s future.